de1etenu11ptr/Kitty-Windows-Python-Automation/README.md

 The project was built to streamline my workflow, mostly being the building and logging aspects, hence the multi-window session launcher may seem a bit lackluster in comparison as it only creates sessions using a predifined layout and with predefined titles.

 The scripts are entirely independent and can be used separately.
+I would however suggest first using them together to get an idea on how it actually works.

 # What It Does